HansSchouten/Aircraft-Trajectories/README.md

 b)	The code should be optimized with multi-core processing to achieve real-time performance.

 c)	Besides that, a tool should be developed to visualize the noise produced along the simulated trajectory pictured on a real map.
-This requires an implementation of noise contours, which are ‘noise footprints’ whose shape indicate areas of constant noise.
-Noise contours are a new subject to our research group and haven’t been implemented before so this will be a challenging and novel topic.
+This requires an implementation of noise contours, which are â€˜noise footprintsâ€™ whose shape indicate areas of constant noise.
+Noise contours are a new subject to our research group and havenâ€™t been implemented before so this will be a challenging and novel topic.

 The resulting program will present a creative and efficient way to compute and visualize aircraft noise along simulated and real flight routes.